Stadtpfarrkirche St. Michael Evangelisch-Lutherische Kirchengemeinde Weiden - St. Michael

 16. August 2023

-Church on the square, just a few steps from the old town hall
+Church at the square, just a few steps from the old town hall